-We are running Glocal in Mallorca.
+We hope to prototype GLOCAL in Mallorca.
 Why Mallorca?
-Because it is very easy to clearly define what we mean by local (it is an island), it has abundant natural resources (both renewable energy and waste from agriculture e.g. citrus and olives) and it uses a lot of cleaning materials (a massive tourism industry).
+Because it is very easy to clearly define what we mean by local (it is an island), it has abundant natural resources (both renewable energy and waste from agriculture e.g. citrus and olives) and it uses a lot of cleaning materials (the island has a massive tourism industry).
 Currently Mallorca imports much of what is needed to support its tourism industry and the environmental and social consequences are becoming more and more obvious.
 There is a clear need for local solutions that don't compromise the natural environment - one of the main reasons people visit the island.

 We have a great team of people working with us on the project including Ecover, the University of Barcelona, Daniel Wahl, Rezatec, Artifex Baleares, Tot-Herba, Ecoquimic and the University of Balearic Islands.
-You’ll be able to find out more about what we’re doing, what we’re learning and who is involved on the Glocal website soon.
+We’re currently jointly looking for funding opportunities to make the prototype a reality.
+If you would like to involved, please do get in touch.